AbhishekShrivastav73/Front-End-Domination-With-Sheryians-Coding-Schools-/README.md

 - HandsOn in Redux

 # Movie App - TMDB Api
-# Animation with react js
+# Animation with react js and framer motion
 # Thanks to Sheryians Coding School For bringing this Course
 # Created by Abhishek Shrivastav
 # Mentor - Harsh Sharma